Abby Brooks, B. Ed., M. Sc. A, RSLP is a speech therapist who facilitates Changing Keys on Vancouver Island.

-Additionally, Abby Brooks offers private assessment and voice therapy on Vancouver Island and the Gulf Islands.
-Intensive formats may also be offered in other locations.
+Additionally, Abby Brooks offers private assessment and voice therapy in British Columbia.
 The speech therapy is personalized to meet the needs of the participant but parameters we may work on include speaking pitch, vocal inflections, voice quality and vocal resonance.

 Feminization or Exploring Feminine Speech/Voice Features:

 Whether you wish to explore speech therapy to develop a more feminine voice or want to explore feminine aspects of speech and voice, Abby provides an individualized and in-depth speech and language therapy approach to transgender voice therapy.
 Abby provides a toolbox of speech, voice and communication techniques and gives you the opportunity to develop the areas that are required to meet your personal speech therapy goals.
 As the techniques are introduced you can explore your voice and all its capacities and then decide what you will take home and continue to practice.
 This individualized approach to voice therapy gives you the opportunity to learn about each tool, use what is important to you and find a voice that feels right.
 You are the expert when it comes to gender and your own voice.